PolyMeilex/node-myanimelist/readme.md

 Node-MyAnimeList is a small promise based package for downloading information from MyAnimeList.
 Node-MyAnimeList is using Jikan.moe API and flew methods created by me specially for this package

 ## Intellisens Support (Typescript)
 ![Gif](https://i.imgur.com/J1dUQf2.gif)

 # Instalation
+## Keep in mind that current npm release is on [master branch](https://github.com/PolyMeilex/node-myanimelist/tree/master)
+### So examples from here are ahead of what you can use on npm version
+Visit [master branch](https://github.com/PolyMeilex/node-myanimelist/tree/master) or [wiki](https://github.com/PolyMeilex/node-myanimelist/wiki) for proper info

 [![NPM](https://nodei.co/npm/node-myanimelist.png)](https://nodei.co/npm/node-myanimelist/)

 ```